the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 Just make sure it's easy to surface the observed tool calls from production logic to your eval pipeline (cf. the `agent_response.tool_calls` in our above code).

-It's worth noting that agent actions aren't confined to tool calls, necessarily.
+Agents can act beyond tool calls, too.
-For example, maybe you want to ensure a **sub-agent** is correctly called and executed, or maybe you want to ensure an **interrupt** is triggered before a particular tool is called.
+Maybe you want to ensure a **sub-agent** is correctly called and executed, or maybe you want to ensure an **interrupt** is triggered before a particular tool is called.
 These are great extensions of the spirit of the Second T (and maybe I'll think of a better T-starting category name for them, someday)!